hpcaitech/ColossalAI-Documentation/tutorials/basics/engine_trainer.md

 In this config file, we specify that we want to use batch size 128 per GPU and run for 200 epochs.
 These two parameters are exposed by `gpc.config`.
 For example, you can use `gpc.config.BATCH_SIZE` to access the value you store in your config file.
 The `fp16` configuration tells `colossalai.initialize` to use mixed precision training provided by PyTorch to train the model with better speed and lower memory consumption.

-### Step 2.
+#### Step 2.
 Initialize Distributed Environment

 We need to initialize the distributed training environment.
-This has been introduced in the tutorial on how to launch colossalai.
+This has been introduced in the tutorial on how to [launch Colossal-AI](./launch_colossalai.md).
+For this demostration, we use `launch_from_torch` and PyTorch launch utility.

 ```python
 import colossalai